 On October 4, 2021, we entered into a Transitional Advisory Services Agreement (the "Transition Agreement") with Mr. Johnson.
 Pursuant to the Transition Agreement, Mr. Johnson will continue to serve as our Executive Vice President and Chief Human Resources Officer, on his current terms and conditions, through the Annual Meeting, provided that such date may be extended in the Company's sole discretion to a date no later than December 31, 2022 if the Company has not hired and/or promoted a person to serve as his successor by the May 2022 annual meeting.
 Mr. Johnson will assist in the recruitment and/or training of his successor before his retirement.
-Following his retirement as Executive Vice President and Chief Human Resources Officer and continuing through the Company's annual meeting of shareholders in May of 2024 (the "Expiration Date"), Mr. Johnson will remain an employee and serve as a special advisor to the Company reporting directly to the CEO or Executive Chair of the Company if the Company appoints one, and will have such duties and responsibilities as are assigned to him from time to time, which may include, but not be limited to: executive coaching; assistance with CEO and senior management succession planning; on-going support to the CEO and senior management team.
+Following his retirement as Executive Vice President and Chief Human Resources Officer and continuing through the Company's annual meeting of shareholders in May of 2024 (the "Expiration Date"), Mr. Johnson will remain an employee and serve as a special advisor to the Company reporting directly to the CEO or Executive Chair of the Company if the Company appoints one, and will have such duties and responsibilities as are assigned to him from time to time, which may include, but not be limited to: executive coaching; assistance with CEO and senior management succession planning; on-going support to the Company's Board of Directors; advice and assistance relating to Mr. Johnson's duties prior to his retirement, including to his successor; and counsel to the CEO and senior management team.